Kaosarah/AdventureWorks-2019-/README.md

 AdventureWorks(2019) is a frictious bicycle manufacturing database designed by Microsoft.
 The Organization is based in Bothell, Washington and sells to other part of the world.
 The database contain information about Sales, Purchasing, Production, Contact management and Human resources.

-# PROJECT OBJECTIVE:
+### PROJECT OBJECTIVE:
 The organisation is seeking knowledge about the best product category to invest on, the growth in business revenue over the years, regions to target and avoid,best customers in each region and Organisation's employee's analysis.

-# Data Sourcing:
+### Data Sourcing:
-The data used for this analysis is accessible through this link https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak.
+The data used for this analysis is accessible [here](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak)

 The database contain 70 tables.

-# Data Transformation
+### Data Transformation

 The data were explored and cleaned  using Microsoft SQL.

 #### Sales table (Fact table)
         WITH SALES AS (SELECT PP.BusinessEntityID, COALESCE (PC.CreditCardID, '10000') AS creditcard, SH.CustomerID,SH.OrderDate,SH.ShipDate,SH.SalesOrderID,
               	  SH.SubTotal, coalesce (SH.TerritoryID, 0) AS   TerritoryID,SH.SalesPersonID,SD.LineTotal,SD.UnitPrice,SD.ProductID,SD.OrderQty,SD.UnitPriceDiscount